kay-16/CSC173-DeepCV-Reambonanza/proposal.md

 Real-Time Visual Clutter & Risk Assessment of Electrical Posts Using Deep Learning

 ## 2. Problem Statement
-Electrical posts in several urban areas of the Philippines often contains clusters of tangled, overloaded, or poorly maintained wiring, which are commonly known as "spaghetti wires".
+Electrical posts in several urban areas of third-world countries like the Philippines, often contains clusters of tangled, overloaded, or poorly maintained wiring, which are commonly known as "spaghetti wires".
 These wires can often be hazardous which can pose risks of electrical fires, electrocution, and service interruptions.
 Manual inspection by local authorities can be time-consuming, inconsistent, and limited to manpower.

 Therefore, this project aims to develop a deep learning- based system that analysises images of electrical posts and classifying them into multiple risk levels.
 By leveraging computer vision, the system can offer safety monitoring, early hazard detection, improve maintenance planning, and overall help authorities prioritise which poles to clean up first.
+In Philippine context, this project satifies Anti-Obstruction of Power Lines Act or the R.A.
+11361, which ensures the smooth and uninterrupted transmission of electricity.

 ## 3. Objectives
 - Develop a deep learning-based classification system and categorising hazardous wire conditions in electrical poles.